We are the first ever solicitors to escalate a client case in a PMETB appeal.

 What should I do now?

-For initial advice, a quotation or to arrange a meeting with one of our conveyancing solicitors, please contact us on 020 8521 1100.
+For initial advice, a quotation or to arrange a meeting with Afshan Nawaz of our office, please call on 07985370717.